nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-define-a-runtime-xmap-object.md

 </component>
 ```

 The corresponding class needs to be annotated with the `@XObject` annotation.
-Additional `@XNode` annotations are
-needed to specifiy node or attribute retrieval.
+Additional `@XNode` annotations are needed to specify node or attribute retrieval.

 Here is the sample annotated class for the given XML format: